Morning, Tuesday, 2nd April 2019

-This conference will be an opportunity to discuss the next steps for integrating health and housing in England - looking at priorities for building accessible homes, adapting to an ageing population and the next steps for policy.
+This conference will be an opportunity to discuss the next steps for integrating health, housing and the wider built environment in England - looking at public health, funding and the development of healthy homes, high streets and communities.

-Following the government announcement of additional funding to build homes for vulnerable people, delegates will discuss key issues for the allocation of funding and for meeting targets to build accessible homes to aid independent living over the next three years.
+Further sessions consider key issues for the allocation of funding and for meeting targets to build accessible homes to aid independent living.

 It follows the government announcement of additional funding to build homes for vulnerable people over the next three years, including disabled people, people with mental health issues and older people.

 Further sessions focus on what more could be done to promote healthy and active communities and encourage housing designs to reflect the changing needs of the population, in light of the Social Housing Green Paper - A new deal for social housing.